Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align*}

-Now, let’s perform a linear multiple regression analysis using Python.
-The regression coefficient vector $\hat{\bm{\theta}}$ can be obtained by calculating equation (☆).
+Now, let’s perform linear multiple regression analysis using Python.
+By calculating equation (☆), we can find the regression coefficient vector $\hat{\bm{\theta}}$.

 import numpy as np